 Joseph Giberman joined the Office of the General Counsel as Assistant General Counsel in November 2015.
 Before joining the OGC, he was a compliance officer in the Office of Institutional Compliance and Ethics at Boise State.
 Joseph specializes in contract review and negotiation.
 He also has experience in policy and compliance research and drafting; federal statute, tax code, and agency analysis; and Title IX and civil rights investigation.

-Rachel joined Boise State University in 2014 as the Contracts Administrator.
+Rachel joined Boise State University in 2014, as the Contracts Administrator.
 She previously worked at Boise State in 2006 as the Director of Donor Relations for University Advancement.
-Before joining Boise State, Rachel worked as a management assistant, a deputy clerk and operations supervisor in both the Magistrate and District Courts and in a Boise law firm where she worked in civil litigation.
-Rachel received her undergraduate degree from Boise State University, and a Leadership and Court Management Certification from the National Center for State Courts.
+Before joining Boise State, Rachel worked as a management assistant, a deputy clerk and Court Operations Supervisor in both Magistrate and District Courts.
+She also worked in a Boise law firm in civil litigation.
+Rachel received her undergraduate degree from Boise State, and an Executive Court Development Certification from the National Center for State Courts.